Dry cough, Dry throat, Dry mouth, Hoarse voice/ Unresolved Dry Cough Leading to Productive cough - Dryness / Season Fall (Element Metal)

 External dryness relates to the autumn season.
 Besides the season living in a dry environment such as deserts may also cause external dryness attacks.

 Dryness consumes body fluids causing dry skin, dry lips, dry nose, dry throat, constipation, etc. Dryness enters the body through the skin, nose and mouth.
 As the nose and the mouth are the orifices of the lung external dryness attack results in dry cough.
 As the throat is dry the voice becomes hoarse.
-As the large intestine is the partner organ of the lungs, dryness in the lung will lead to dryness in the large intestine, causing constipation.
+The large intestine is the partner organ of the lungs, therefore dryness in the lung will lead to dryness in the large intestine, causing constipation.

 The antidote to dryness is moisture.
 Foods that moist dryness are white foods (the color that benefits the lung) with moisturizing quality.
 Such are eggs, milk, and dairy products.
-Pears benefit constipation, bananas and apricots have general moistening property, and white fungus, such as button mushrooms, moistens dryness and nourishes the lungs.
+Pears benefit constipation, bananas and apricots have general moistening property, and white fungus, such as button mushrooms, moistens dryness and nourish the lungs.
 (1)

-Appropriate acupressure points for gentle massage are Lung 7 and Kidney 6, which in combination have intense moistening properties.
+Appropriate acupressure points for gentle massage are Lung 7 and Kidney 6, which in combination have intense moistening effect.
 Kidney 6 also benefits the throat and relieves the dryness of the throat and the hoarse voice.
 Ren 17 benefits the cough.

 Unresolved dry cough often turns into bronchitis.
-In such cases the cough becomes productive and there may be yellow-green sputum.
+In such cases the cough becomes barking and productive and there may be yellow-green sputum.
 There may be also fever.
 In this case the use of moistening foods should be discontinued and drying/cooling white foods and herbs should be used.
 Such foods are white radish, horse radish, and white pepper.
 Other foods with drying property are celery, corn, pumpkin, rye and honey.
 Apples cool down the lung and benefit the yellow-green sputum and the fever.
 (1)

 (1) Pitchford, Paul (2002).
 Healing with Whole Foods.
 Berkeley: North Atlantic Books

 Note: This text offers explanations and treatment methods, based on the perspective of Traditional Chinese Medicine.
 It is for educational purposes only!
-It is essential that you stay in touch with, and consult, your pediatrician at all times!
-Please read our Disclaimer
+It is essential that you stay in touch with and consult your pediatrician at all times!